Ryōta Murata: Murata vs. N'Dam

 After 12 consecutive victories, Murata fought for the vacant WBA (Regular) title against Hassan N'Dam N'Jikam on 27 May 2017.
 Murata lost a very controversial split decision (116-111, 115-112, 110-117), in a match which many thought he'd won.
 N'Dam N'Jikam was knocked down in Round 4 but survived and got the decision.
 The two judges who scored the fight for N'Dam N'Jikam were immediately suspended and WBA president Gilberto Mendoza issued a public apology.
 A rematch was immediately ordered by the WBA, and scheduled for 22 October.

 Murata vs. N'Dam II

-On 22 October, Murata decisively beat N'Dam N'Jikam, who threw in the towel after round 7.
+On 22 October, Murata decisively beat N'Dam N'Jikam, whose team threw in the towel after round 7.
 Murata's body attack wore his opponent down, he also hurt him with a series of combinations.
 The fight was attended by 8,500 people at the Ryōgoku Kokugikan.
 This was N'Dam N'Jikam's first stoppage loss.

-After the fight, Murata said, "I know that you’re going to have a rougher time after you win a title.
+After the fight, Murata said, "I know that you're going to have a rougher time after you win a title.
 And there are other very strong champions in this weight class at other organizations.
 The people here know it.
 I will aim to be at their level."
 With the win, Murata became Japan's first Olympic medalist to win a world title, as well as the first Japanese middleweight world champion since Shinji Takehara.